 (3) The Pastor shall maintain confidentiality on all matters entrusted to him or of which he became aware in his capacity as spiritual counsellor.
 If he is released from the bond of secrecy by him who sought his counsel in cases, which did not result in a confession or the desire for absolution, the Pastor shall nevertheless carefully consider whether and to what extent he can justify statements or communications on such matters.

-(4) The Pastor must be prepared to take upon himself disadvantages which may arise from the secrecy of confession and the duty to maintain confidentiality according to paragraph (2) and (3) above.
+(4) The Pastor must be prepared to take upon himself disadvantages which may arise from the secrecy of confession and the duty to maintain confidentiality according to Section (2) and (3) above.

 (5) The Pastor is bound to secrecy on all matters he otherwise becomes aware of during the exercise of his duties, which are confidential by nature or as a result of special instructions, except where Church Council has released him from the bond of secrecy.
 This also applies where an employment relationship no longer exists.